7nolikov/recommendation-service/README.md

 docker-compose up
 ```

+## Limitations

+### Date format

+`ISO 8601` date format is used in the project.
+This decision is driven by several key advantages that ISO 8601 offers.
+- First, it provides a human-readable format that simplifies the verification and debugging process
+for both developers and users.
+- Second, ISO 8601 inherently includes timezone information, using 'Z' to denote UTC,
+which eliminates confusion around time zone conversions and ensures consistency across global markets.
+- Additionally, the format supports high precision down to milliseconds, which is crucial for accurately recording
+and processing transactions in the fast-paced world of cryptocurrency trading.
+- ISO 8601 is also widely supported by APIs and data interchange standards, ensuring interoperability
+with various external systems and services.

 ## Code style

 This project follows the Google Java Style Guide.
 All code should be formatted to conform to this